freeCodeCamp/boilerplate-mochachai/README.md

 6th Use the Triple Equals to Assert Strict Equality
 7th Assert Deep Equality with .deepEqual and .notDeepEqual
 8th Compare the Properties of Two Elements
 9th Test if One Value is Below or At Least as Large as Another
+10th Test if a Value Falls within a Specific Range

 # Quality Assurance with Chai